Talonwayne/startup/notes.md

 Here I have made spereate Css files, a colapasble button, flexable page design and lots of placeholders for websocket and other applications.
 I started with individual css files but ended up using one master one.

+I chose darker colors and managed the images I placed to make the website look good.